brighthive/google-pathways-converter/README.md

 # google-pathways-converter

-The `google-pathways-converter` is a Python package that converts a dictionary of keyword arguments into a Google-pathways-friendly JSON-LD.
+The `google-pathways-converter` is a Python package that converts a dictionary of keyword arguments into Google-pathways-friendly JSON-LD.

 ## Motivation (Why did we build this?)

-[Google Pathways](https://developers.google.com/search/docs/data-types/job-training), an online utility integrated with the Google search engine, illuminates "pathways" for job seekers trying to acquire skills for a new role, job, or career.
-Google  reads structured data from publicly available web pages, and if compatible with Pathways, the data appears in Google search results.
-Try it for yourself!
-Go to [Google](https://www.google.com/), and enter “job training and Richmond, VA”.
+An online utility integrated with the Google search engine, [Google Pathways](https://developers.google.com/search/docs/data-types/job-training) illuminates "pathways" for job seekers trying to acquire skills for a new role, job, or career.
+Google  reads structured data from publicly available web pages, and if compatible with Pathways, the data appears in Google search results. *Try it for yourself!* Go to [Google](https://www.google.com/), and enter “job training and Richmond, VA”.
 You should see a panel with expandable results for jobs, paid training, and educational programs near Richmond.

-Google only ingests programs data that aligns with the specific schema definitions standardized by [schema.org](https://schema.org/).
-Schema.org specifies schemas for two program types: `WorkBasedProgram` or `EducationalOccupationalProgram`.
+Google only ingests programs data that aligns with the schema definitions standardized by [schema.org](https://schema.org/).
+Schema.org specifies schemas for two program types: `WorkBasedProgram` and `EducationalOccupationalProgram`.
 A work-based program both provides job training and pays a wage.
 An educational-occupational program does not pay a wage, but offers a learning experience, which may or may not require the student to pay tuition and/or fees.

 A BrightHive Data Trust may include data resources that describe work-based and/or educational-occupational programs.
 In many cases, Data Trust members want to easily, securely, and effectively disseminate information about their program offerings – something that Google Pathways facilitates.
 To this end, the `google-pathways-converter` library transforms data resources into JSON-LD and makes it possible to integrate programs data with Google Pathways.

-## DEMO
-What does this tool do?
-Screenshots and GIFs.

 ## Getting Started